Hôtel Goblet d'Alviella: History

-The building, with a strong Renaissance influence, was built in 1882 and is decorated with sgraffiti.
+The building, with a strong Renaissance influence, was built in 1882 and is decorated with four sgraffiti.
 It was the first time these were applied on a large scale in Brussels.
-They were drawn by sculptor Julien Dillens and executed by architect Jean Baes.
-The sgrafitti are four.
+They were drawn by the sculptor Julien Dillens and executed by the architect Jean Baes.
 Under the entablature of the two large windows, each has a narrow acanthus motif.
 Above it, a water-themed frieze depicts Triton and a siren surrounded by dolphins and putti.
 Between the columns is an allegory of architecture (plumb in hand and foot resting on a piece of Ionic column).
 The medallion between the windows is by Dillens and represents Minerva.
-The text τεχνων εραστρια means 'she who loves art'.
+The Greek text τεχνων εραστρια means 'she who loves art'.
 Under the cornice is a Venetian loggia.
 Between the columns are six blue tinted stained glass windows with geometric motifs.

 The building is currently occupied by a private school.